-Grammarly will use these settings to provide useful insights.
+Grammarly will use these settings to provide valuable insights.

 There are three main ways to use Grammarly to check your writing and writing style:

-You can write directly in Grammarly’s online editor, and it will do its magic as you’re writing.
+You can write directly in Grammarly’s online editor, which will do its magic as you write.

-This is an easy and fool-proof way, but it’s not my favorite as it means you will then have to copy and paste your text somewhere else and still do all the formatting there.
-But I prefer to do the format, notes, comments, and so on while writing, which is not something Grammarly’s editor offers, so I don’t use this way.
+This is an easy and foolproof way, but it’s not my favorite as it means you will have to copy and paste your text somewhere else and still do all the formatting there.
+But I prefer to do the format, notes, comments, and while writing, which is not something Grammarly’s editor offers, so I don’t use this way.

-You can import your Microsoft Word document into Grammarly, and it will copy the text directly.
-I do not prefer this method as well and think of it as a bit troublesome because it can easily mess with your formatting.
+You can import your Microsoft Word document into Grammarly to copy the text directly.
+However, I do not prefer this method and think it is a bit troublesome because it can easily mess up your formatting.

 This is easily my favorite method of using Grammarly.
-You can install their Chrome or Firefox extension to check your writing while you’re using the browser on most websites, and you can install their Microsoft office plugin to use Grammarly directly in Office apps like Microsoft Word and PowerPoint.
+You can install their Chrome or Firefox extension to check your writing while you’re using the browser on most websites.
+You can also install their Microsoft Office plugin to use Grammarly directly in Office apps like Microsoft Word and PowerPoint.

-I find the latter to be beneficial because I don’t have to worry about making mistakes while writing essays on Word, emails on Outlook, or preparing presentations.
+I find the latter beneficial because I don’t have to worry about making mistakes while writing essays in Word, emails in Outlook, or preparing presentations.

-Now Grammarly works with Google Suite as well, which means it can check your writing in Google docs, sheets, emails, and so on.
-This has been an incredible time-saver for many people and for me as well.
+Now Grammarly also works with Google Suite, which means it can check your writing in Google Docs, sheets, emails, and so on.
+This has been an incredible time-saver for many people and me as well.